Perceptions of Moderators as a Large-Scale Measure of Online Community Governance: Methods

 \subsection{Community Topic and Health Measures}

 Understanding a community's topic and health is critical for understanding that community's perceptions of their moderators.
-We used a few-shot GPT-4-based classifier to classify the 10,000 largest subreddits, based on their names, into six topical categories taken from existing work: Discussion communities, hobby communities, meme communities, news communities, and video/picture-sharing communities~\cite{weld_2022_survey_icwsm}.
+We used a few-shot GPT-4-based classifier to classify the topic of every subreddit included in our analyses, based on their names, into six topical categories taken from existing work: Discussion communities, hobby communities, meme communities, news communities, and video/picture-sharing communities~\cite{weld_2022_survey_icwsm}.
+The prompt used for this class is given in Appendix~\ref{app:topic_prompt}.
 We used the manually-labeled dataset of 123 subreddits from \citet{weld_2022_survey_icwsm} for our few-shot examples, as well as to evaluate the performance of the classifier, which has 86.1\% accuracy on the test set, with a macro-average $F_1$ score of 0.858.
 To understand communities' health, we leverage a recent survey of members of 2,151 different subreddits.
 Survey participants were asked to rate the current state of their community on an 11-point Likert scale with regards to nine aspects of community health such as the quality of content, the trustworthiness of the community, and the safety of the community \cite{weld_2022_survey_icwsm}.
-We average across all responses for each subreddit to compute an overall subreddit score for each value.
+We average across all survey responses for each subreddit to compute an overall subreddit score for each value.
 Our analyses of differences between communities with different topics and health aspects are in \sect\ref{sec:rq1}.